 Injured in an accident?
 Help starts with The Champion Firm.

 Injured in an Uber or Lyft Accident in Marietta?
 We Can Help.

 If you’re injured while riding in an Uber, Lyft, or another type of rideshare, you should consult with the accident lawyers at The Champion Firm.

-At The Champion Firm, we will guide you through the legal process and advocate for your case.
+At The Champion Firm, our personal injury lawyers in Marietta, GA will guide you through the legal process and advocate for your case.
 You can focus on recuperating while we build a powerful case against the at-fault party.
 Contact us at 404-596-8044 by phone, text, or chat.
 We don’t charge upfront fees unless we win.

 The Champion Firm Difference: